readbeyond/aeneas/wiki/INSTALL.md

     just make sure you have
     `ffmpeg`, `ffprobe` (usually provided by the `ffmpeg` package), and `espeak` installed and available on your command line.
-    You also need Python and its "developer" package containing the C headers (`python-dev` or similar).
+    You also need Python and its development package containing the C headers (`python-dev` or similar).

 2. Clone the `aeneas` repo, install Python dependencies, and compile C extensions: